 Rain Jackets for Women

-Fall weather is notorious for its unpredictability, so it’s important to be prepared – especially wet weather.
-A rain jacket is a key piece of gear for hiking in the fall.
+Fall and spring are notorious for unpredictable weather conditions, so be prepared for rain.
+A waterproof rain jacket is a key piece of gear for hiking.

 You’ll want to protect yourself from sudden downpours or misty, damp mornings.
-Here are our top picks for the best rain jackets for fall hiking.
+Here are top picks for the best rain jackets for fall and spring hiking.